hituro/hituro-makes-macros/date-macro/schedules.md

 ## Basic Concepts

 A Schedule contains a list of events, along with the date/times they happen at.
 An event can have a single date (like "Thursday" or "June 5th"), or a start and end time (like "1st-10th of December").
-Each event in a schedule has a unique ID (it's name).
+Each event in a schedule has a unique ID (its name).
 Event names can be duplicates across different Schedules if you like.

 Each Schedule is attached to a specific datesystem.
 If you have more than one, you can have schedules attached to each.